 Our story

-What began on a street corner in Kingston, Jamaica in 1993 has grown into a transatlantic mission — rooted in community, sustained by family, and driven by the belief that every child deserves a chance.
+What began in a little community in Kingston Jamaica in 1993, is evolving into a global mission- rooted in community, sustained by family, and driven by the belief that every child deserves a chance to live their best life.

 Clive Oliver Solomon